What does immunization mean?

 Yes, vaccines lower the risk that you will get an infection.
 People who don’t get vaccines are more likely to get sick or die from certain infections than people who get vaccines.
 However, no vaccine works 100% of the time.
 Some people who've gotten vaccines for certain infections can still get sick from those infections, but the vaccine can give them a head start in fighting the infection so they are not as sick.
 Also, there are no vaccines for many important infections, such as HIV Human Immunodeficiency Virus (HIV) Infection and AIDS The human immunodeficiency virus (HIV) is a type of virus called a retrovirus.
 It causes AIDS (acquired immunodeficiency syndrome), which is life-threatening.
-HIV is called an immunodeficiency... read more and other sexually transmitted diseases Overview of Sexually Transmitted Diseases STDs are infections that are passed from person to person through sexual contact, including oral sex.
-STDs may be caused by different types of germs, including chlamydia, gonorrhea, HIV, and... read more .
+HIV is called an immunodeficiency... read more and other sexually transmitted infections Overview of Sexually Transmitted Infections STIs are infections that are passed from person to person through sexual contact, including oral sex.
+STIs may be caused by different types of germs, including chlamydia, gonorrhea, HIV, and... read more .

 In the past, thousands of children died every year because of diseases that are now preventable by vaccines.
 Hundreds of thousands became seriously ill.
 Because of vaccines:

 Other serious diseases such as polio Polio Polio is a viral infection that can affect the nerves that control your muscles.
 Polio spreads when people eat infected food or water or touch an infected surface and then touch their mouth... read more , diphtheria Diphtheria Diphtheria is a contagious, sometimes fatal infection of the upper respiratory tract caused by the gram-positive, rod-shaped bacteria (see figure How Bacteria Shape Up) Corynebacterium diphtheriae... read more , and tetanus Tetanus Tetanus results from a toxin produced by the anaerobic bacteria Clostridium tetani.
 The toxin makes muscles contract involuntarily and become rigid.
-Tetanus usually develops after a wound or... read more that used to be common now almost never happen in the United States
+Tetanus usually develops after a wound... read more that used to be common now almost never happen in the United States

 Some common diseases are much less frequent such as measles Measles Measles is a viral infection.
 It used to be very common in children in the United States.
 Measles is now rare in the United States because it's prevented by routine childhood vaccines.
-In parts... read more , whooping cough Pertussis Pertussis is a highly contagious infection caused by the gram-negative bacteria Bordetella pertussis, which results in fits of coughing that usually end in a prolonged, high-pitched, deeply... read more (pertussis), and mumps Mumps Mumps is a contagious viral infection that causes painful enlargement of the salivary glands.
+In parts... read more , whooping cough Pertussis Pertussis is a highly contagious infection caused by the gram-negative bacteria Bordetella pertussis, which results in fits of coughing that usually end in a prolonged, high-pitched,... read more (pertussis), and mumps Mumps Mumps is a contagious viral infection that causes painful enlargement of the salivary glands.
 The infection may also affect the testes, brain, and pancreas, especially in adults.
 Mumps is caused... read more

 Are vaccines safe?